Stuart Fairchild Player Props: Reds vs. Cubs

 Stuart Fairchild At The Plate

-- Fairchild has 10 doubles, a triple, a home run and 13 walks while batting .252.
+- Fairchild has 10 doubles, a triple, a home run and 13 walks while hitting .245.

-- Fairchild has picked up a hit in 18 of 42 games this year, with multiple hits six times.
+- In 41.9% of his games this season (18 of 43), Fairchild has picked up at least one hit, and in six of those games (14.0%) he recorded multiple hits.

-- He has hit a home run in one of 42 games, and in 0.8% of his plate appearances.

-- Fairchild has driven home a run in 10 games this year (23.8%), including more than one RBI in 7.1% of his games and producing three or more of his team's runs on one occasion..
+- In 23.3% of his games this season, Fairchild has driven in at least one run.
+In three of those games (7.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.